DB Concentration Curls (How To, Muscles Worked, Benefits)

 Concentration Curls Alternatives

-If you can’t do Concentration Curls, for whatever reason, here are a couple alternatives.
+If you can’t do Concentration Curls, for whatever reason, here are a couple of alternatives.

 If you don’t have dumbbells, don’t worry, Barbell Curls are a perfect (some would even say better) alternative to their dumbbell cousin.